The Legend of Zelda: A Link Between Worlds: Audio

 A Link Between Worlds features original music along with tracks from A Link to the Past.
-Ryo Nagamatsu composed and orchestrated new music for A Link Between Worlds, and played the flute music featured in the game's milk bar.
+Ryo Nagamatsu composed and orchestrated new music for A Link Between Worlds, and played the flute music featured in the milk bar.
 He also composed arrangements and adapted Koji Kondo's original music from A Link to the Past.
 Nagamatsu wanted to balance arrangements of past music with new music to please both old and new players.
 He began by revisiting old tracks and thinking how he could best adapt them for A Link Between Worlds.
-He was eager to include choral performances as a way to add tension to the eerie and unpleasant scenes in the game.
+He was eager to include choral performances as a way to add tension to the eerie and unpleasant scenes.
 Nagamatsu performed the vocals and made use of multitrack recording to layer the different vocals tracks.
-The audio team decided not to use a live orchestra for recording the game's music—the primary reason for this was to create optimal sound for the 3DS.
+The audio team decided not to use a live orchestra; the primary reason for this was to create optimal sound for the 3DS.
 The reverberations and low-pitch sounds created by a live orchestra were not suitable for the 3DS speakers.
-The majority of the string music was created using a synthesizer, with Toru Minegishi playing guitar on one track.
+The majority of the music was created digitally, but with the intent of making it sound live recorded.
+Most strings were made using a synthesizer, and various guitar and flute renditions of tracks found elsewhere in the game were performed live, with Nagamatsu playing the flute and Toru Minegishi playing guitar.

 Release

 In April 2013, during a Nintendo Direct presentation, a new The Legend of Zelda game was announced for the 3DS with a late 2013 release date.
-The game was described by Nintendo as a successor to A Link to the Past, set within the same world but featuring new mechanics, new dungeons, and an original story.
+It was described by Nintendo as a successor to A Link to the Past, set within the same world but featuring new mechanics, new dungeons, and an original story.
 Shortly after the presentation, Nintendo released a gameplay video on the Nintendo eShop.
-Later in June, at the Electronic Entertainment Expo 2013, the English title for the game was revealed as The Legend of Zelda: A Link Between Worlds.
-In Japan, the game was titled The Legend of Zelda: Triforce of the Gods 2.
+Later in June, at the E3 expo, the English title was revealed as The Legend of Zelda: A Link Between Worlds.
+In Japan, it was titled The Legend of Zelda: Triforce of the Gods 2.
 At the Seattle showing of The Legend of Zelda: Symphony of the Goddesses Second Quest concert tour the same year, A Link Between Worlds was playable along with The Legend of Zelda: The Wind Waker HD.

 A Link Between Worlds was released in Europe and North America on November 22, 2013, in Australia the following day, and later in Japan on December 26.
-The European version of the game contained a reversible cover sleeve; the inside cover featuring multicoloured art and the outside cover featuring the golden-hued version.
-Alongside the game's launch, Nintendo released a bundle including a copy of the game and a themed Nintendo 3DS XL with the Triforce logo.
-In 2015, A Link Between Worlds was rereleased under the Nintendo Selects label in Europe, along with five other Nintendo 3DS titles.
+The European version of contained a reversible cover sleeve; the inside cover featuring multicoloured art and the outside cover featuring the golden-hued version.
+Nintendo released a bundle including a copy of the game and a themed Nintendo 3DS XL with the Triforce logo.
+In 2015, A Link Between Worlds was rereleased under the Nintendo Selects label in Europe, along with five other Nintendo 3DS games.
 Earlier that year, Nintendo released the original soundtrack for A Link Between Worlds on CD in Europe via Club Nintendo.
 Music from the soundtrack was included in the concert tour The Legend of Zelda: Symphony of the Goddesses Master Quest.